jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 modify this in the `CPU` and `MEM` variables in the script itself.

-You will need to check if this manual script is working correctly manually, as I didn't have time to inbuild checks.
+You will need to check if this manual script is working correctly manually, as I didn't have time to inbuilt checks.
 You can do this by checking all the fields in the output of the next script (below) are filled with numbers.

 An example is below with 'premerged' script.